The Connaught Christmas tree archive

 2016: Sir Antony Gormley

 Antony Gormley was invited to design the 2016 Connaught Christmas tree.
 The tree itself was a magnificent Western Red Cedar tree commonly used for totem poles which had been sourced from Shropshire and stood at 17.5 metres tall.
-The trunk was transformed into a tapering column of brilliant light, across which its branches and foliage weave a constantly changing dance.
+The trunk was transformed into a tapering column of brilliant light, across which its branches and foliage wove a constantly changing dance.

 2015: Damien Hirst